 How does ransomware spread?

-Different strains of ransomware spread differently, but most arrive via infected downloads or email attachments.
+- Can ransomware spread through infected documents?
+Yes.
+Most types of ransomware arrive via infected downloads or email attachments.
 So-called document-based malware, where malicious Microsoft Office files house hidden malware, is becoming increasingly prevalent.
 All it takes is one click to “run macros” (and sometimes zero clicks, if the hacker uses a security bug) before your data is held ransom.

 How to prevent ransomware